WarpQueen/rodengames/hire_non_eu.md

 1. They need proper insurnance.
 This is A THING, so let's get back to that.
 1. You must let the union make a statement.

-I'll go throught each of these.
+I'll go through each of these.

 **Job ad at Arbetsförmedlingen**

 You make an account as an employer at <a href="https://arbetsformedlingen.se/for-arbetsgivare/rekrytera/annonsera-i-platsbanken">Abetsförmedlingen</a>, then you can create a job ad.
 Now remember the timeline.
 It needs to be up for ten days before you can sign a contract with anyone.